-Rule 10.10 Order The Board shall issue an order within ninety (90) days after the close of the hearing, which shall include findings of fact and conclusions of law, stated separately.
-The accused shall be forwarded a copy of the order by certified or licensed mail, return receipt requested, and a copy shall be forwarded by first class mail to each attorney of record.
+Rule 10.10 Order.
+The Board shall issue an order within ninety (90) days after the close of the hearing, which shall include findings of facts and conclusions of law, stated separately.
+The Board's Order shall be provided by certified mail, return receipt requested, to the respondent, and by first class mail to each attorney of record.